elsa-workflows/elsa-website/docs/installation/installing-elsa-core.md

 ---
 id: installing-elsa-core
-title: Installing Elsa Core
+title: Installing Elsa
 sidebar_label: Core
 ---

-The **Elsa.Core** NuGet package provides APIs to build and execute workflows.
+The **Elsa** NuGet package provides APIs to build and execute workflows.
 In this section, we'll see how to install the package into a .NET project and register the appropriate services with the DI container.

 ## Add Package